msanders/snipmate.vim/README.rst

 =============

-    * Notify all "forkers" about new home and ask them nicely to review already merged changes and possibly send they changes.
+    * Notify all "forkers" about new home and ask them nicely to review already merged changes and possibly send their changes.
       [2011-02-07, `garbas`_]

     * I'd like to investigate whether xptemplate or snipmate has the better engine.
 So maybe my vision of the future could be making xptemplate read snippet files.
-Its not imortant enough to me to work on it right now as snipmate works reasonable well for me.
+It is not important enough for me to work on it right now as snipmate works reasonable well for me.
       [2011-02-02, `MarcWeber`_]

     * Split core from snippets.
-Then reviewing patches and updates will be easier? snippets should be distributed in additional repositories.
-Eg snipmate-snippets-ruby snipmate-snippets-vim snipmate-snippets-....
+Then reviewing patches and updates will be easier?
+      Snippets should be distributed in additional repositories.
+Eg snipmate-snippets-ruby
+      snipmate-snippets-vim
+      snipmate-snippets-....